Efficiently Ranking Software Variants with Minimal Benchmarks: Problem Statement: Ranked Test Suite Minimization (RTSM)

 Looking at the left part of the \autoref{fig:big-picture}, we have an initial set of variants along with the tests set and the performance estimation of each pair variant test.
 Their ranking is determined by classifying the variants in ascending order with respect to the summed performance estimates.
 A solution to the RTSM problem is given on the right part of the figure.
 Keeping only 45 tests as a subset of tests, the ranking of variants is preserved even though the total performance estimation has changed.

 Note that test suite minimization is an instance of RTSM when one just ignores the ranking.
 As test suite minimization is NP-hard \cite{goliebissta14}, we can deduce from the previous remark that RTSM is also NP-hard.
-In practice, for large instances, we will accept near-optimal solutions obtained by using heuristics, anytime algorithms, or probabilistic approaches.
+That means, while finding the minimal subset is NP-hard, finding a solution remains easy: $\tests$ is a solution.
+In this work, we do not attempt to find an optimal solution to this NP-hard problem, but propose an empirically efficient heuristic solution, designed for practical applications.

 \begin{definition} Given a set of variants $\variants$ and a test suite $\tests$ with a cost associated with each test, the {\bf Weighted Ranking Test Suite Minimization problem (WRTSM)} aims to find $\tests' \subset \tests$ and $W$ such that the ranking of variants $\variants$ for $\tests'$ is preserved (i.e., the same as the ranking of variants $\variants$ on $\tests$) and that minimizes $cost(\tests')=\sum_{t \in \tests'} cost(t)$ where $W$ gives a weight to each test in $\tests'$ for ranking. \end{definition}